 Implantable drugs and associated devices.
 Injectables:

 - Any charges for the administration or injection of prescription drugs or injectable insulin and other injectable drugs covered by Aetna with the exception of contraceptives; - Needles and syringes, except for diabetic needles and syringes; - Injectable drugs if an alternative oral drug is available; - For any refill of a designated self-injectable drug not dispensed by or obtained through the specialty pharmacy network.
-An updated copy of the list of self-injectable drugs designated by this plan to be refilled by or obtained through the specialty pharmacy network is available upon request, or may be accessed at of the Aetna website at www.aetna.com.
+An updated copy of the list of self-injectable drugs designated by this plan to be refilled by or obtained through the specialty pharmacy network is available upon request, or may be accessed at the custom website aetnastateofmaine.com. - For any drug, which due to its characteristics as determined by us must typically be administered or supervised by a qualified provider or licensed certified health professional in an outpatient setting.
+This exception does not apply to Depo Provera and other injectable drugs used for contraception.